 The references alignment contains correspondences between instances of the class task as well as some correspondences between events.
 There are also some cases where tasks are matched on events (where it makes sense).
 The collection consists of 9 models ("Cologne", "Frankfurt", "FU_Berlin", "Hohenheim", "IIS_Erlangen", "Muenster", "Potsdam", "TU_Munich", "Wuerzburg"), for each pair exists an alignment in the gold standard.
 However, there is only an alignment named "Cologne-Frankfurt.rdf" and no alignment "Frankfurt-Cologne.rdf".

-This track runs in SEALS mode. i.e., the dataset is available as SEALS testsuite that can be executed via the SEALS client made available at the general OAEI webpage.
+This track runs in SEALS mode. i.e., the datasets are available as SEALS testsuites that can be executed via the SEALS client made available at the general OAEI webpage.
 This version is the ontology based version of the dataset.
 Participants of the OAEI 2017 should use version of the dataset wrapping their tools as SEALS bundle as referred to on the general OAEI 2017 webpage.

 Please feel free to write at any time a mail (contact below), if there are problems related to the testsuite!